* Evolution Fresh, La Boulange, Teavana buys in focus

 The world's largest coffee chain is also finished with

-acquisitions for now, after buying juice seller Evolution Fresh
+acquisitions for the time being, after buying juice seller

-for $30 million and Bay Bread LLC's La Boulange Bakery for $100
+Evolution Fresh for $30 million and Bay Bread LLC's La Boulange

-million over the last 13 months.
-Starbucks also plans to close
+Bakery for $100 million over the last 13 months.
+Starbucks also

-its $620 million purchase of tea store chain Teavana Holdings
+has an agreement to purchase tea store chain Teavana Holdings

 "We're pretty full up at this time in terms of our resources